-When data are static, it is an extremely efficient way to search.
-The problem is those pesky inserts and deletes.
-Imagine that we want to keep the idea of storing a sorted list, but make it more flexible by breaking the list into manageable chunks that are more easily updated.
+When data are static, a linear index provides an extremely efficient way to search.
+The problem is how to handle those pesky inserts and deletes.
+We could try to keep the core idea of storing a sorted array-based list, but make it more flexible by breaking the list into manageable chunks that are more easily updated.
 How might we do that?
 First, we need to decide how big the chunks should be.
 Since the data are on disk, it seems reasonable to store a chunk that is the size of a disk block, or a small multiple of the disk block size.
-We could insert a new record with a chunk that hasn't filled its block.
+If the next record to be inserted belongs to a chunk that hasn't filled its block then we can just insert it there.
+The fact that this might cause other records in that chunk to move a little bit in the array is not important, since this does not cause any extra disk accesses so long as we move data within that chunk.
 But what if the chunk fills up the entire block that contains it?
 We could just split it in half.
 What if we want to delete a record?
 We could just take the deleted record out of the chunk, but we might not want a lot of near-empty chunks.
 So we could put adjacent chunks together if they have only a small amount of data between them.
 Or we could shuffle data between adjacent chunks that together contain more data.
 The big problem would be how to find the desired chunk when processing a record with a given key.
 Perhaps some sort of tree-like structure could be used to locate the appropriate chunk.
 These ideas are exactly what motivate the B+-tree.
-The B+-tree is essentially a mechanism for managing a list broken into chunks.
+The B+-tree is essentially a mechanism for managing a sorted array-based list, where the list is broken into chunks.

-The most significant difference between the B+-tree and the BST or the 2-3 tree is that the B+-tree stores records only at the leaf nodes.
+The most significant difference between the B^+ -tree and the BST or the standard B-tree is that the B^+ -tree stores records only at the leaf nodes.
 Internal nodes store key values, but these are used solely as placeholders to guide the search.
 This means that internal nodes are significantly different in structure from leaf nodes.
-Internal nodes store keys to guide the search, associating each key with a pointer to a child B^+ -tree node.
-Leaf nodes store actual records, or else keys and pointers to actual records in a separate disk file if the B^+ -tree is being used purely as an index.
+Internal nodes store keys to guide the search, associating each key with a pointer to a child B+-tree node.
+Leaf nodes store actual records, or else keys and pointers to actual records in a separate disk file if the B+-tree is being used purely as an index.
 Depending on the size of a record as compared to the size of a key, a leaf node in a B^+ -tree of order m might have enough room to store more or less than m records.
 The requirement is simply that the leaf nodes store enough records to remain at least half full.
 The leaf nodes of a B^+ -tree are normally linked together to form a doubly linked list.
 Thus, the entire collection of records can be traversed in sorted order by visiting all the leaf nodes on the linked list.
 Here is a Java-like pseudocode representation for the B^+ -tree node interface.
-Leaf node and internal node subclasses would implement this base class.
+Leaf node and internal node subclasses would implement this interface.